 Course Directors

 Starley B. Shade, PhD, MPH, is an Associate Professor in Epidemiology and Biostatistics at UCSF.
 Her research focuses on quantitative and economic evaluation of community- and clinic-level interventions to improve health outcomes for those with HIV, TB and Malaria.
-Her current projects include cluster-randomized trials and adaptive study designs in Kenya and Uganda, as well as evaluation of demonstration interventions to improve engagement in HIV care among people seen in publicly-funded programs in the U.S.
+Her current projects include cluster-randomized trials and adaptive study designs in Kenya and Uganda, as well as the evaluation of demonstration interventions to improve engagement in HIV care among people seen in publicly funded programs in the U.S.